-Average consumer receives more than 500 marketing messages in a month but opens fewer than 1 in 15.
-This means that most of the marketers don’t know how to use the information about their customers that they already have and turn it into a productive strategy.
+The average consumer receives more than 500 marketing messages in a month but opens fewer than 1 in 15.
+This means that most marketers don’t know how to use the information about their customers that they already have and turn it into a productive strategy.
 Making emails as segmented as possible is the key to great results: think age, gender, geographical location, purchase behavior, even favorite time of the day to shop or the most appealing color — each aspect is uniquely important and makes it easier to create a truly personalized email message and engage the specific audience.

 №2 Mistake: Automation Equals Offering a Discount